Sereno1710/pfl2324/tp1/README.md

 ### Internal Game State Representation

-Gamestate is an essential argument for all main predicates.
-It is composed by Board and Turn.
-The Board is a non-quadratic matrix that contains all board elements: tiles, pieces, and the number -1, meaning non-existent.
-Board tiles are either 1 or 2 followed by unit number.
-Tile is 10 if it is an empty normal tile, 20 if it is golden.
+The Gamestate is an essential argument for all main predicates.
+It is composed of Board and Turn.
+The Board is a non-quadratic matrix that contains all board elements, including tiles, pieces, and the number -1, which means non-existent.
+Board tiles are either 1 or 2 followed by a unit number.
+A tile is marked as 10 if it is an empty normal tile and 20 if it is golden and empty.

-RedPlayer units are numbered from 1 to 4, so BluePlayer units are numbered between 5 and 8.
-Being 1 and 5 pentagons, 2 and 6 squares, 3 and 7 triangles and finally 4 and 8 circles.
+RedPlayer units are numbered from 1 to 4, while BluePlayer units are numbered between 5 and 8.
+Specifically, 1 and 5 represent pentagons, 2 and 6 represent squares, 3 and 7 represent triangles, and 4 and 8 represent circles.

-In the board display, figures are displayed instead of numbers being Red side the black colored figures and Blue side white figures.
+In the board display, figures are used instead of numbers.
+Red side uses black-colored figures, and Blue side uses white figures.

-Turn decides which player is supposed to move.
-Red player moves first.

 **Initial Game State:**
 ```